 The kilogram was the last base unit to be defined by a physical object.
 Science and industry required a more accurate and stable way to measure mass, so the new definition of the kilogram is in terms of a fundamental constant of nature, which improves its long-term stability.
-It also eliminates the necessity for traceability to a single physical artefact, so the mass scale can theoretically be realised at any location and at any value, not just 1 kilogram.
+It also eliminates the necessity for traceability to a single physical artefact, so the mass scale can theoretically be realised at any location and at any value, not just at 1 kilogram.

 NPL has developed the Kibble balance, which balances gravitational force with an electromagnetic force.